Brown Rice Risotto

 - Add broth one cup at a time and allow it to fully absorb before adding more.
 Also, stir often, very, very often.
 This is not the type of dish you can walk away from.
 Never let the rice dry out, it will reduce a lot from its creamy texture.

-- Adding wine to your risotto is a great idea, I added 1 cup of Garnacha White Wine which added a beautiful level of acidity to the dish and compliments the fresh lemon zest, which makes the dish refreshing and adds a gorgeous pop of color.
+- Adding wine to your risotto is a great idea, I added 1 cup of white wine, which added a beautiful level of acidity.

 - When the risotto is almost done you can get creative and add things that you like: sweet peas for a pop of color, poached lobster, shrimp, sweet corn, even crumbled cooked bacon.